LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

   - 'eisenstein_hu': the Eisenstein and Hu (1998) fitting function
   - 'bbks': the BBKS approximation
   - 'boltzmann_class': use CLASS to compute the transfer function
-  - 'boltzmann_camb': use CAMB to compute the transfer function
+  - 'boltzmann_camb': use CAMB to compute the transfer function (default)

 ``matter_power_spectrum`` options

   - 'halo_model': use a halo model
-  - 'halofit': use HALOFIT
+  - 'halofit': use HALOFIT (default)
   - 'linear': neglect non-linear power spectrum contributions
   - 'emu': use the Cosmic Emu

 ``baryons_power_spectrum`` options

-  - 'nobaryons': neglect baryonic contributions to the power spectrum
+  - 'nobaryons': neglect baryonic contributions to the power spectrum (default)
   - 'bcm': use the baryonic correction model

 ``mass_function`` options

   - 'tinker': the Tinker et al. (2008) mass function
-  - 'tinker10': the Tinker et al. (2010) mass function
+  - 'tinker10': the Tinker et al. (2010) mass function (default)
   - 'watson': the Watson et al. mass function
   - 'angulo': the Angulo et al. mass function
   - 'shethtormen': the Sheth and Tormen mass function